remingtonsexton/BADASS3/README.md

 **`fit_power`**: *Default=True*
 this fits a power-law component to simulate the effect of the AGN "blue-bump" continuum.

+**`fit_poly`**: *Default=False*
+Fit a polynomial continuum component of a specified order.
+Polynomial options are specified by `poly_options` dictionary.
+Options are a power-series polynomial, additive Legendre polynomial, or multiplicative Legendre polynomial.
+The order must be within the range 0 <= order <= 99.
+Note: caution should be used when using polynomial components, as these can be degenerate with other continuum components, and higher-order polynomials can lead to overfitting.

 **`fit_narrow`**: *Default=True*
 Fit lines of the `line_type`:`na` in the line list.
 Narrow forbidden emission lines are seen in both Type 1 and Type 2 AGNs, as well as starforming galaxies.